wan92hen/PoV-keycloak-delegate-authn-consent/doc/README.md

 + Redirection URI to which an artifact is conveyed MUST be specified by the external IdP.

 ### 7.3.4.
 Assertion Reference Substitution
-Besides assertion reference, if an attacker intercept a victim's login session information (aka code issued by keycloak's endpoint in Front Channel) and the assertion reference, the attacker impersonate the victim by accessing keycloak's login endpoint in Front Channel with victim's session information(code) and assertion reference.
+Besides assertion reference, if an attacker intercepts a victim's login session information (aka code issued by keycloak's endpoint in Front Channel) and the assertion reference, the attacker impersonate the victim by accessing keycloak's login endpoint in Front Channel with victim's session information(code) and assertion reference.

 In order to prevent this impersonation, several methods are developed.
 1. Token Binding using TLS layer's exported keying material derived from its master secret mentioned in [TokenBind]